The History of Old St. Luke’s Hospital

 Since that time St. Luke’s Hospital has served the people of Jacksonville uninterruptedly.
 For the years 1878-79 the officers and members of the board were quaintly listed as follows: “President, Mrs. Alex.
 Mitchell; Vice-President, Mrs. A. Doggett; Treasurer (Mrs.) Jos.
 D. Mitchell; Secretary, Mrs. Doctor Hartridge; Matron, Mrs. Wilkinson.
 The Board of Directors consist of the Vice-President, Secretary, and Treasurer.”

 In 1882 the association was reorganized, and its first constitution was adopted.
 Mrs. Alexander Mitchell served as first president of the board after the reorganization, while the first staff was composed of Drs.
 J. D. Mitchell, R.P.
 Daniel, E. T. Sabal, W.A.
 Spence, J.D.
 Fernandez, A.J.
 Wakefield, and Neal Mitchell.
 Homeopathic physician members of the staff were Drs.
 P. E. Johnson and H.R.
 Stout.
-Dr. Malvina Reichard, Jacksonville’s first woman physician, that year was appointed superintendent and resident physician, that year was appointed superintendent and resident physician.
-On June l0, 1885, its first charter was granted.
+Dr. Malvina Reichard, Jacksonville’s first woman physician, that year was appointed superintendent and resident physician.
+On June 10, 1885, its first charter was granted.
 The board of directors for 1886-87 increased Dr. Reichard’s salary with “great pleasure,” realizing that no monetary value could be placed upon her service, and stating that St. Luke’s accomplishments had been largely due to her knowledge of and fitness for the work, and her faithful devotion to St. Luke’s every interest.

 In 1887, when the first large wing was added to the building, the members of the medical and surgical staff were: Drs.
 R. P. Daniel, president, Neal Mitchell, secretary, J.D.
 Mitchell, A. J. Wakefield, W. L. Baldwin, and C. J. Burroughs.
 On August 22, 1888, the hospital was taken over by the Jacksonville Board of Health, with Dr. J. D. Fernandez in charge and Dr. P. J. Stollenwerck as assistant.
 Many people were cared for there during the yellow fever epidemic of that year.